hanseaston/pandemic-produce-delivery-project/README.md

  I remember the first time  when I tried to make contribution to an open-source.
 The experience was quite overwhelming.
 There were so many things I did not understand about the project, and I couldn't even understand the command lines that were used for setting up the project.

  **I understand that feeling**, especially for programmers who just started.
-I was in that same boat, and in some sense, I still am.
-I am always learning.

-I want to make sure your experience here is a ***positive, friendly, and exciting one***.
-Together, we will foster a loving community for developers.
+I want to make sure your experience is a ***positive, friendly, and exciting one***.
+Together we can foster a loving community for developers.

  ## Join us!

 Whether it is because of your **passion for social good**, or your desire to **hone your web programming skills**, or simply to find an opportunity to **gain some experiences programming with others**, we would love to have you.

 - Our slack server is coming up soon! <br />
 - If you have any hesitations, questions, or concerns.
-Feel free to [mailto](hanszhang2000@gmail.com).
+Feel free to [send me at email](mailto:hanszhang2000@gmail.com).
 Happy to connect!